sfcgeorge/Sass.sugar/README.md

 * Try the Espresso IRC room -  ##espresso
 * Message me on GitHub
 * Tweet to me @sibrow
-* Email me... actually I have enought Russian brides as it is, sorry
+* Email me... actually I have enough Russian brides as it is, sorry